As a cat parent, you may be wondering if you’re feeding your cat the right amount of food – is it too much or too little?

 In addition, try to always serve your cat’s food at room temperature as most cats do not like cold or refrigerated food.
 It’s also important to ensure that your kitty always has a fresh bowl of water available.

-Throughout your cat’s life you will need to modify his or her diet to accommodate a changing metabolism and dietary needs.
+Throughout your cat’s life you will need to modify their diet to accommodate a changing metabolism and dietary needs.

 A healthy diet for your kitty will make both you and your feline friend a lot happier.